billidani7/MoviesComposableArchitecture/README.md

 # Composable Architecture
-Redux-like Architecture with SwiftUI
+Redux-like Architecture in SwiftUI

 This is an application that uses the MovieDB API and is built with SwiftUI.
-The full app is available on AppStore.
+The full app is available on [App Store](https://apps.apple.com/gr/app/movies-tv-shows/id1513383316).
 Here is a demo, showing the modern approach of building iOS apps.
 The app follows unidirectional data flow and shows how to represent the UI as a reactive finite-state machine.

 ![Farmers Market Finder Demo](movie-preview.gif)